 Application : Departure Explanation on : application of the practice Explanation for : departure The Board is of the view that the disclosure of the senior management's remuneration would be unfavourable to the Group as talent poaching is common in the industry and the Group would like to ensure employee retention efforts are safeguarded.
 The disclosure of the salary of the top five senior management personnel is made on an aggregate basis in the Audited Financial Statements for the Financial Year.
-Large companies are required to complete the columns below.
-Non-large companies are encouraged to complete the columns below.
+Large companies are require to complete the columns b red to complete the columns below.
+Non-large companies are encouraged elow.
 Measure : The Board will monitor the market practice in respect of such disclosures on a yearly basis.
 Timeframe : Others